 - January-February: Sunny days, calm seas and good visibility.
 The average visibility is 15 metres, but it can reach up to 20 metres on a clear day.

 - March-April: Probably one of the best months to dive in Koh Tao as not only is the weather good and the seas nice and calm, but you have a greater chance of spotting a whale shark!
+For more places where you can swim with whale sharks in Asia, check out this article.

 - May-June: The weather gets a little cooler during May and June, but it’s still a great time of year to dive.
 Slightly stronger winds mean that your dive school may choose one dive site over another during this time to assure the best conditions.